brian6484/CSKnowledge/Operating System/Linux/SadServer.md

 root       887  0.0  0.1   4832   876 pts/0    S+   01:46   0:00 grep postgre
 ```

 i first thought its running properly but actually its not. grep is also an active process so it displays its own info.
+The reason y it has "postgre" is cuz
+the command i typed had that keyword and grep finds its own process and includes that keyword in the result

 if postgre was running properly
 ```